junyeongh/cityu-courses/sdsc3001-2425a/assignment03/SDSC3001 - Assignment 3.md

 ## Question 2

-Download the file "trans.txt" and implement a streaming algorithm for mining the top- most frequent patterns.
-In the data file "trans.txt", every line is a transaction represented by a set of item ids and the largest transaction contains items.
+Download the file "trans.txt" and implement a streaming algorithm for mining the top-$k$ most frequent patterns.
+In the data file "trans.txt", every line is a transaction represented by a set of item ids and the largest transaction contains $15$ items.

 ### Part A